xavierblasco/Rosserial_arduino/README.md

     We include std_msgs dependencie as well as rospy and roscp dependencies

     Now we should edit package.xml file and CMakeLists.txt with our own data information.

+# Ros Launch
+4.-We have created a launch file to do these steps easily

+   Run roscore (this is not necessary if it's already running.

+   $ roscore

+   Launch arduino launch file

+   $ roslaunch rosserial_arduino arduino.launch